matthewj29-hills/UFC-FIGHT-CLUB-MAIN/README.md

 # UFC Fight Club

 A React Native mobile app for UFC fans to predict fight outcomes and compete with friends.
-The app features a unique 15-minute lock-in system where predictions must be made before the event starts.
+The app features a lock-in system where predictions must be made before the event starts.

 ## Current Status